courvoif/pcap-file/README.md

-# Important: Yanked V1.0 and V1.0.1 bacause of a soundness issue in Pcapng Block
+# Important: Yanked V1.0 and V1.0.1 because of a soundness issue in Pcapng Block

 # Pcap and PcapNg parsing